 Q. Do devotions to Mary and praying the Divine Mercy Chaplet have any biblical foundation?

-A. That depends upon what you mean by a biblical foundation.
-Strictly speaking, the Bible does not explicitly say, “Pray the rosary and other devotions to Mary.”
+A. Strictly speaking, the Bible does not explicitly say, “Pray the rosary and other devotions to Mary.”
 Nor does it explicitly say, “Pray the Divine Mercy Chaplet.”
 But, of course, that’s a somewhat obvious answer.
-I believe the real answer to your question has to do with the biblical foundation to those practices.
+The real answer to your question has to do with the biblical foundation of those practices.
 So let’s take a look at that.

-Regarding devotion to Mary, there are numerous ways that devotion to her is found in the Bible.
+There are numerous ways that devotion to Mary is found in the Bible.
 Here are some of those ways.

 First, the Rosary, which is the most common devotion to our Blessed Mother, is primarily Scriptural.
 On each bead of the rosary we pray the words of the Angel Gabriel to Mary, as well as the words of St. Elizabeth to Mary.
 “Hail, full of grace, the Lord is with you.”
 And, “Blessed are you among women and blessed is the fruit of your womb” (Luke 1:26-46).
-Additionally, we pray the “Our Father” prayer which is directly from Jesus and pray the “Glory Be” prayer which is echoed in Scripture numerous ways.
-So, yes, the Rosary is very Biblical in that sense.
-We are primarily repeating certain Scriptures.
-Additionally, in praying the Rosary we are to meditate upon one of twenty different Scriptural stories during each of the twenty decades.
+Additionally, we pray the “Our Father” prayer, which is directly from Jesus, and the “Glory Be” prayer, which is echoed in Scripture many times.
+So, yes, the Rosary is biblical in that sense.
+We are primarily repeating passages from Scripture.
+Additionally, in praying the Rosary, we are to meditate upon one of twenty different Scriptural stories during each of the twenty decades.
 So the prayers are Scriptural and the meditations are Scriptural.

 Third, at the Cross Jesus said to the Apostle John, “Behold, your mother.”
 And in giving Mary to John, the Church has always seen that Mary is given to all of us.
 We are all to behold our mother in the person of Mary.

 Fourth, Jesus gave Peter the Keys to the Kingdom of Heaven and said that whatever he binds on earth is bound in Heaven (Matthew 16:19).
 He gave Peter the gift of infallibly leading the Church into all truth.
-We believe that this gift of infallible teaching did not stop with Peter but was passed on through the ages to all his successors whom we call the popes.
-And these popes have definitively taught, in countless ages, the value of honoring our Blessed Mother.
-So though this last point is not a direct biblical call to honor our Blessed Mother, it is an indirect Biblical command through the teaching of the Church founded by Christ in the Scriptures.
+We believe that this gift of infallible teaching did not stop with Peter but was passed on through the ages to all his successors, the popes.
+The popes have definitively taught, through countless ages, the value of honoring our Blessed Mother.
+So though this last point is not a direct biblical call to honor our Blessed Mother, it is an indirect biblical command through the teaching of the Church founded by Christ in the Scriptures.

-There are also numerous ways in which Mary is spoken of in the Old and New Testaments which would require a book to detail it all.
-But hopefully the few thoughts above help.
+It would require a book to detail all the ways in which Mary is spoken in the Old and New Testaments.
+Hopefully, the thoughts above help.

 Regarding the Chaplet of Divine Mercy, the same basic principles apply.
 Though this Chaplet is not mentioned in Scripture, the message and meditations are deeply Scriptural in every way.
 “For the sake of His sorrowful passion, have mercy on us and on the whole world.”
-This is the heart of the Chaplet and it is at the heart of the Gospel message.
-In truth, there could not be a more Scripturally based prayer than this.
-The Scriptures reveal God’s mercy, His gift of salvation and our need for it.
-The Scriptures point to Jesus’ saving sacrifice as the source of salvation and this Chaplet acknowledges that truth and calls upon that grace.
-So, yes, it is very Scriptural.
+This is the heart of the Chaplet and the heart of the Gospel message.
+In truth, there could not be a more Scripturally-based prayer than this.
+The Scriptures reveal God’s mercy, His gift of salvation, and our need for it.
+The Scriptures point to Jesus’ saving sacrifice as the source of salvation, and this Chaplet acknowledges that truth and calls upon that grace.

 The last point to make is this.
 Be sure to use the Bible in the way it was written.
-It was not written as a strict and complete roadmap which answers every question directly.
+It was not written as a strict and complete roadmap with a direct answer for every question.
 Yes, it does answer every question and gives us the necessary message of salvation.
 It is the fullness of revelation from God.
 But Jesus never said to us, “Here is my Bible.
 Follow it and only it.
 Do not do anything that is not explicitly spoken of in these pages.”
 No, what Jesus did is to start His Church through the foundation of the Apostles.
-And from that Church the Bible was also given.
+And from that Church, the Bible was also given.
 But the Bible must always be read in union with the Church and Her teachings through the ages.

-For more on the Church and devotion to our Blessed Mother you may want to read the following from the My Catholic Faith!
-Book:
+For more on the Church and devotion to our Blessed Mother, you might want to read the following from the My Catholic Faith! book: